cdlInterfaces object

 Description

-object can have most of the properties and behaviour of a cdlOptions
+A cdlInterfaces object can have most of the properties and

-object, but with some limitations (see the Unavailable properties below)
+behaviour of a cdlOptions object, but with some limitations (see the

 As an example, suppose that some package relies on the presence of code that implements the standard kernel scheduling interface.
 However, the requirement is no more stringent than this, so the constraint can be satisfied by the mlqueue scheduler, the bitmap scheduler, or any additional schedulers that may get implemented in the future.
 A first attempt at expressing the dependency might be:

-"requires": [ "iEnabled('kernel/sched-mlqueue') || isEnabled('kernel/sched-bitmap')" ]
+"requires": [ "isEnabled('kernel.sched-mlqueue') || isEnabled('kernel.sched-bitmap')" ]

 This constraint is limited and may need to be changed if a new scheduler is added to the system.
 Interfaces provide a way of expressing more general relationships:

-"requires": [ "implementationsOf('kernel/scheduler') === 1" ]
+"requires": [ "implementationsOf('kernel.scheduler') === 1" ]

-is implemented by both the mlqueue and bitmap schedulers, and may be implemented by future schedulers as well.
-The value returned by implementationsOf()
+schedulers, and may be implemented by future schedulers as well.
+The value

-on an interface is the number of implementers that are active and enabled, so in a typical configuration only one scheduler will be in use and the value of implementationsOf()
+that are active and enabled, so in a typical configuration only one scheduler

-will be 1.
-If all schedulers are disabled then the value of implementationsOf()
+schedulers are disabled, then the value of implementationsOf() will be 0 and

-constraint will not be satisfied.
+the requires constraint will not be satisfied.

-Some component authors may prefer to use the first requires
+Some component authors may prefer to use the first requires constraint,

-schedulers and cannot be guaranteed to work with any new schedulers.
-Other component authors may take a more optimistic view, assuming that their code will work with any scheduler until proven otherwise.
+component authors may take a more optimistic view, assuming that their code will

-object is defined as a JSON object that has an name and a body.
+body.
 Names are map keys and must be unique within a parent.

 A commonly used constraint on interface values takes the form:

-"requires": [ "implementationsOf('kernel/scheduler') === 1" ]
+"requires": [ "implementationsOf('kernel.scheduler') === 1" ]

 This constraint specifies that there can be only one scheduler in the system.
 In some circumstances, the configuration tools can detect this pattern and act accordingly.
 For example, enabling the bitmap scheduler would automatically disable the mlqueue scheduler.